 The dedicated community of Nike+ members went online en masse to share their opinions — and pledge to achieve the goals identified by their data.

-If you found this useful and you'd like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to stay ahead of the game in the marketing industry" guide for CMOs
+Now it’s your turn.
+If you found these examples of personalized marketing campaigns useful and would like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to Stay Ahead of the Game in the Marketing Industry” guide for CMOs.